Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

 The correlation between the flux intensity $J_{0}$ and the diffusion normalization $K_{0}$ is shown in Fig.\,\ref{Fig::CorrelationJ0vsK0}.
 In this figure, the flux intensity $J_{0}$ is extracted from the data at the reference kinetic energy $E_{0}=0.49-0.62$\,GeV, as in Fig.\,\ref{Fig::ReferenceFlux}, while $K_{0}$ is the best-fit value at the corresponding epoch.
-From the figure, the \GCR flux intensity appears in general well correlated to the diffusion coefficient.
-It can be seen, however, that the markers generate different patterns for the two polarities, in the cycle phase where they are defined.
-The relationship between $J_{0}$ and $K_0$ has been fitted with the linear function:
+From the figure, the \GCR flux intensity appears in general well correlated to the normalization factor of the diffusion coefficient, which appears to be the driving parameter of the modulation model.
+It can also be seen that relationship between $J_{0}$ and $K_{0}$ is remarkably linear during epochs of well-defined polarity.
+We describe it with the following empirical relation: